 The Lord Trieth the Hearts Prov 17:3 CLICK TITLE FOR AUDIO

-For your spouse – Eph 5:25;Titus 2:4 – people often marry out of lust, physical attraction, and enjoyable conversation – but if you have been married for any length of time you know that if your love does not grow beyond these things, it will not stand the test of time, much less more severe trials – but be sure that your love will be tested – so why not put it to the test before you marry – William Langley’s mother told him not to marry the woman that he loved but rather to marry the woman that “proved” she loved him – let the Lord try your love to see of what it’s made – be patient and prayerful because to love a spouse the way that Christ loves the church is to give yourself – you are not in marriage for what you can get but for what you can give – that’s where the love of the Lord Jesus Christ excels all other.
+For your spouse – Eph 5:25;Titus 2:4 – people often marry out of lust, physical attraction, and enjoyable conversation.
+But if you have been married for any length of time you know that if your love does not grow beyond these things, it will not stand the test of time, much less more severe trials.
+Be sure that your love will be tested.
+So, why not put it to the test before you marry.
+William Langley’s mother told him not to marry the woman that he loved but rather to marry the woman that “proved” she loved him.
+Let the Lord try your love to see of what it’s made.
+Be patient and prayerful because to love a spouse the way that Christ loves the church is to give yourself.
+You are not in marriage for what you can get but for what you can give.
+That’s where the love of the Lord Jesus Christ excels all other.

 For your friends – Prov 17:17 – I have had many friends in my life but over time the ones who are still friends are the ones who have stood up to the test of friendship.
 Long-standing friendships are going to go through trials.
 Trials that involve the choice to stay with your friend when others demand that you separate, to stand with your friend when others desert him for a fault, to remain loyal to your friend though it costs you personally, or to help him when he is helpless.
 Be careful whom you call friend because your friendship may be tired beyond the extent of your imagination.
 And to be a true friend you will need to stand the test.
 Jesus surely stood the test with us.